ACGaming/UniversalTweaks/README.md

 * No Attack Cooldown: Disables the 1.9 combat update attack cooldown
 * No Lightning Flash: Disables the flashing of skybox and ground brightness on lightning strikes
 * No Night Vision Flash: Disables the flashing effect when the night vision potion effect is about to run out
+* No Potion Shift: Disables the inventory shift when potion effects are active
 * No Redstone Lighting: Disables lighting of active redstone, repeaters, and comparators to improve performance
 * No Saddled Wandering: Stops horses wandering around when saddled
 * Offhand Improvement: Prevents placing offhand blocks when blocks or food are held in the mainhand